Follow-up screening with Magnetic Resonance Imaging MRI Breast Cancer

 The usefulnes of magnetic resonance imaging following chemotherapy remains unclear.
 There is consensus that MRI is useful for monitoring a patient’s response to ongoing chemical therapy.

-By visually checking on the progress of the tumor, adjustments can be made to the drug regimen and the optimal timetable for surgical removal can to planned.
+By visually checking on the progress of the tumor, adjustments can be made to the drug regimen and the optimal timetable for surgical removal can be planned.
 A magnetic resonance image can clearly indicate the complete failure of the tumors response to chemotherapy if no change is evident.

 For further reading, I suggest you visit this page with information about MRI factors, visit this page to read about MRI for breast cancer staging, and visit this page to know about typical uses for MRI in breast cancer screening and diagnosis.
 They all have fun Q&A quizzes for you as well!